ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 #### Step 6.
 Make the Header Work Dynamically

-Let’s add some necessary items to our header now.
+Let's add some necessary items to our header now.
 We are going to add two built in WordPress functions to the header.php file where we are loading static content.

 <p class="file-name">header.php:</p>
 ``` html